 Wrapping Things Up

 As you can see from this list, Canva is an amazing tool that people in different industries can use for all types of visual and graphic design projects.
 I hope that this list serves as an inspiration to get your creative juices flowing on what you can do with Canva!

-I want to hear from you!
-Are you using Canva for visual design?
+Are you using Canva for Visual design or to create products?
 If so, how are you using it and what tips did you like most from this list?
 Pleaseeee leave your comments below.
-Thanks soooo much!